ninewise/dissertation/on-the-side/make-database.md

 ### Creating a UMGAP Index

 From this complete database, only a three tables are of interest to the UMGAP tool.
-First, as the UMGAP is a taxonomic identification tool, is the processed NCBI taxonomy *taxons*.
+First, as UMGAP is a taxonomic identification tool, is the processed NCBI taxonomy *taxons*.
 Second is the *sequences* table, which contains the mapping of tryptic peptides onto their lowest common ancestor.
 Third is the *uniprot entries* table, which contains